ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 9. In the *Sources* section, select **cloudfoundry**.

-10. Check that the option `Preserve these lines for live-tail and alerting` is not selected. **This is important so that no CF logs are visible to users.**
+10. Ensure that the following option is not selected: `Preserve these lines for live-tail and alerting`

+    This action ensures that CF logs are not visible to users.
+    {: important}

 11. Click **Save**.